 The Special Education designee, usually the assistant principal of the school, will provide information relevant to instruction to the child's teachers or any appropriate committee, such as the Child Study Team.

-You may write a dissenting opinion stating your disagreement with the eligibility decision.
+You may write a member statement stating your disagreement with the eligibility decision.

 You may request an Administrative Review of the eligibility decision within 10 business days of the eligibility meeting by contacting the Supervisor of Special Education Procedural Support.